 Patrice is an Associate Professor in Textile Development and Marketing, Fashion Institute of Technology, NYC.
 Her education includes a B.A., University of Michigan, History of Art, 1970, and an M.A., Fashion and Textile History: Museum Studies, FIT, 2015.
-Patrice founded Patrice George Designs in 1979, a textile studio in NYC specializing in design for dobby and Jacquard woven textiles for the interior textile industry.
+Patrice founded Patrice George Designs in 1979, a textile studio in NYC specializing in design for dobby and jacquard woven textiles for the interior textile industry.
 She has been a consultant to cottage industry and handweaving projects sponsored by UNIDO, CARE, and other NGO’s in Jamaica, Laos, and Mexico.
-UPDATE

 Fringed, Clipped, Patched, Whiskered: Cut Pile and Clip Spot Weaves